Q: "How long will it take to get my order?"

-Q: “How do I clean the wax out of my warmer dish?”
+Q: “How do I clean the used wax out of my warmer dish?”

 A: There are several methods and everyone has their favorite.

-I prefer to simply dump the wax out while it is melted and wipe the dish out with a paper towel.
+I prefer to carefully dump the wax into the trash while it is melted and wipe the dish out with a paper towel.
 NEVER pour hot wax down any drain!

-You can absorb the melted wax pool with cotton balls or tissue.
+You can also absorb the melted wax pool with cotton balls or tissue in the dish.